 St. Matthew's Episcopal School uses Renaissance Learning's Accelerated Reader (AR) program.
 The AR program allows SMES students to become proficient at reading at their own pace.
 The nature of the self-paced program provides students with an individualized enrichment experience.
 Accelerated Reader’s advanced technology helps enhance essential reading skills for every student by personalizing reading practice to each student’s current level and helps build a lifelong love of reading and learning.
 AR can provide daily information about a student’s reading and makes it easy to continuously monitor comprehension by providing immediate feedback on the reading and vocabulary progress of each student.

-Through Accelerated Math (AM), students practice math skills and show proficiency by mastering objectives at an individual pace.
-Technology allows for quick and easy scoring of math assignments.
-Similar to AR, AM is self-paced and provides students with an individualized enrichment experience.
+Through Moby Max, students practice important academic skills and show proficiency by mastering skills at an individual pace.
+Technology allows for quick and easy scoring of assignments.
+Moby Max is self-paced and provides students with an individualized enrichment experience.

-Upper School students participate in 4-H activities throughout the year.
-St. Matthew's also offers the Cloverbud program for third graders.
+Upper School students also have the opportunity to participate in 4-H Club throughout the year.